Why one press release won’t make you a star overnight

 To press release or not to press release?

-One swallow does not a summer make (Aristotle, 384-322 BCE) and one press release doesn’t equal a communication strategy that will grow your reputation.
+“One swallow does not a summer make,” (Aristotle, 384-322 BCE), and one press release doesn’t equal a communication strategy that will grow your reputation.
 Now, don’t get me wrong.
-A press release is an important tool of media relations and still has its place in today’s fast-paced news world.
+A press release is a vital tool in media relations and remains relevant in today’s fast-paced news landscape.
 Some argue it is a tool on its way out, soon to be replaced by blogs and social media postings.
-I don’t agree.
+I disagree.
 There are still situations when a well-written press release will get you a long way and make everybody’s life easier.
-And there are times when it is better to pitch a journalist individually or write a personal blog post.
+There are also times when it is better to pitch a journalist individually or write a personal blog post.
 As always, it is the right timing and use of these tools that will make the difference.

 The art of press releases in five steps